 Checking Network Connectivity with Windows Ping Client

-The Windows ping client will be used to check that the ICMPv4 Server is operational on your PIC32MZ EF Starter Kit.
+The Windows ping client will be used to check that the ICMPv4 Server is operational on your SAM E70 Xplained Ultra.

 Start the Windows Command Prompt by clicking on the Start button, click on the Run option, type cmd and press Enter.